trelau/AFEM/docs/source/oml.rst

     cs = Airfoil()
     cs.read_uiuc('../models/clarky.dat')

-One advantage of using an ``Airfoil`` is that the leading and trailing edge points are stored and from that a chord line can be built which later will be used to build additional reference geometry stored with the wing.
+One advantage of using an :class:`.Airfoil` is that the leading and trailing edge points are stored and from that a chord line can be built which later will be used to build additional reference geometry stored with the wing.

 Three planes are defined using the points derived from the wing parameters: